 What is Brainspotting?

-Like Focusing-oriented Therapy, in which I am a certified Therapist and Trainer Brainspotting is a body-oriented Therapy.
-These therapies do not involve touch by the therapist, instead, the therapist helps the client to use their own ‘felt sense’ to ground themselves and identify the places in their body which hold trauma and places of stuckness as well as places of delight, creativity and personal power.
+Like Focusing-Oriented Therapy, in which I am a certified Therapist and Trainer Brainspotting is a Body-Oriented Therapy.
+These therapies do not involve touch by the therapist.
+They are somatic or body-based because the therapist helps the client to use their own ‘felt sense’ to ground themselves and identify the places in their body which hold trauma and places of stuckness as well as places of delight, creativity and personal power.

 Brainspotting uses “brain spots”, places which give deeper access to neurobiology than talking can get to.
 The ‘felt sense’ and ‘brain spots’ aren’t things we often talk about, but we all find that when we try to remember a certain event we use our eyes to shift our thinking.
 When we have an idea our eyes move to a different spot and when we sit lost in thought we spontaneously gaze in a direction without looking at the outside world instead it is as though our eyes are looking through our brain.
 This is what we refer to as a brain spot and “Brainspotting” as a therapeutic technique deliberately uses this unconscious, natural pattern, as the retina is a true part of the brain pushed out into the eye in our early development according to Professor John Dowling.
 It makes sense that our eyes are connected deeply to our brainstem where our reflexes and most unconscious habits and processes are kept, out of sight of our thinking mind.

 We also use our ‘felt sense’.
 This is the part of us that says ‘oh-o’ when we think about walking down a dark alley, the tingle of anticipation in our stomach, the butterflies in our chest, the way we feel in our bodies when we are connected to ourselves rather than ruminating in our heads.